Keruspe/blog/posts/2016-02-07-creds-1-released.md

 might as well forget what your username was for some service.
 That's where creds appears.
 I created creds so that it could track both your username and your passwords for all of your service.
 It's basically a password-store on steroids.

-As a bonus, creds comes with a `pass2creds` script to ease the migration.
+As a bonus, creds comes with a `pass2creds` script to ease the migration but you should at least use [creds 2](http://www.imagination-land.org/posts/2016-02-08-creds-2-released.html) for it to work properly.

 ## Typical creds workflow